nemohan/doc/other/git/8 Useing branches/1 git branch.md

 This deletes the branch regardless of its status and without warnings, so use it judiciously.

-The previous commands will delete a local copy of a branch.
+<font color="green">The previous commands will delete a local copy of a branch.
 The branch may still exist in remote repos.
-To delete a remote branch execute the following.
+To delete a remote branch execute the following.</font>

 ```
 git push origin --delete crazy-experiment